 How soon do you like to get involved?

 Time is a massive factor in the circumstances of a data breach and minimising the cost and harm that flows from it.
-You want to catch these things in the act and the sooner you can do that the better.
-Think about IP addresses for example – it can be possible to geo-locate and identify approximately where someone came from when they broke into an organisation’s systems.
-Typically they will be masked but the logging information will be recording the activities of the intruder, and good analysis will allow us to follow their tracks within the organisation.
+You want to catch these things in the act, and the sooner you can do that the better.
+Think about IP addresses, for example – it can be possible to geo-locate and identify approximately where someone came from when they broke into an organisation's systems.
+Typically they will be masked, but the logging information will be recording the activities of the intruder, and sound analysis will allow us to follow their tracks within the organisation.
 That has to be timely information.

 Surprisingly, because today's hackers are more interested in staying hidden for longer, the typical average time that passes from the intrusion to the point at which it is detected is 206 days.

 This is the containment, eradication and recovery phase.
 We will respond by asking clients not to switch things off and not to change anything, where possible.
 Once in place at the business, we will start to go through data logs – the richest narrative available – and collect information in every way we can.